-Currently, Ms. Duval is working as a producer and singer for Opera on Tap NY and for Cantanti Project New York and will sing in their October showcases.
-She also is delighted to have joined the faculty of Riverdale Neighborhood House as their Early Learning Music Teacher, and will be teaching as a guest lecturer at Cooper Union School of Engineering in November.
+Currently, Ms. Duval is working as a producer and singer for Opera on Tap NY and for Cantanti Project New York.
+She also is delighted to have joined the faculty of Riverdale Neighborhood House as their Early Learning Music Teacher, and teaches as a guest lecturer at Cooper Union School of Engineering.

 Eda, Stomping Grounds, Simonson/Hernandez, The Glimmerglass Festival, 2017